Amitrao20/animation-portfolio/README.md

 <<<<<<< HEAD
 # animation-portfolio
 =======
-# 3D Portfolio Website
+# animation Portfolio Website

-This repository contains the source code for a personal 3D portfolio built with React, TypeScript, Three.js, React Three Fiber, and GSAP.
+This repository contains the source code for a personal animation portfolio built with React, TypeScript, Three.js, React Three Fiber, and GSAP.
 It includes animated page sections, a character scene, custom cursor interactions, and smooth transitions designed for a modern portfolio experience.

 ![Portfolio Preview](public/images/preview1.png)